Homebrew/homebrew-cask/CONTRIBUTING.md

   $ ln -s $(brew --prefix)/Library/Taps/phinze-cask/lib rubylib
   ```

-Now you can hack on `~/homebrew-cask` and use the cli to interact with the code.
+Now you can hack on `homebrew-cask` in the Tap and use the `brew cask` CLI like
+normal to interact with your latest code.

 ### Mind the test suite!